kylereicks/picturefill.js.wp/readme.txt

 ####Skip Images

 To skip images and load them normally add the attribute `data-picturefill-wp-ignore` to the `<img>` tag.

+###Helper Functions

+See the [helper functions](https://github.com/kylereicks/picturefill.js.wp#helper-functions) section of the documentatin on GitHub.

 == Changelog ==